jeeb/avisynth/distrib/docs/english/source/avisynthdoc/FilterSDK/InstructionPairing.rst

 =====================

 Instruction pairing can almost double the performance of you filter.
-There are two execution pipes for `MMX`_ code, which means that two instructions can be executed at the same time.
+There are two execution pipes for :doc:`MMX <MMX>` code, which means that two instructions can be executed at the same time.
 Certain instructions can only be issued in the U pipeline, and certain instructions can only be issued in the V pipeline.
 Most MMX instructions can be issued in either